 - 1. Go to Outlook's Tools menu and select Junk E-mail Protection....
 Turn off Outlook's junk filter by clicking None and then OK. - 2.
 Open Outlook's Preferences window and click on Sync Services.
-Check the option to Turn on Sync Services for contacts and make sure that it's set to sync with On My Computer.
-This will let Outlook to sync its contacts with the Mac OS X address book so that SpamSieve can access your addresses and know from the start that your regular contacts aren't spammers. - 3.
+Make sure that Contacts is checked and that it's set to sync with On My Computer.
+This will let Outlook to sync its contacts with the Mac OS X address book so that SpamSieve can access your addresses and know from the start that your regular contacts aren't spammers.
+(If the Sync Services list is empty, see this page or this page.) - 3.
 Switch to SpamSieve by clicking on its icon in the Dock.
 Choose Install Outlook Scripts from the SpamSieve menu.
 After you quit and re-launch Outlook, you should see four SpamSieve items in Outlook's Scripts menu: